trellisconnect/savvy-insert-docs/README.md

 </html>
 ```

+## Attribution & Tracking

+In order to get credit for your usage, you MUST set `data-url-tracking-params` to the value assigned by your partner success manager.

+See https://docs.google.com/document/d/1GF1yxu8BMfpK30EJ4AJZ3lhVuX_6Ae0Cdi2LPXAiAqY for more information.

 ## Advanced Usage

 Adding your Trellis Client ID as a data parameter will brand the insert and modal widget with your name and logo.
 It will also enable you to access your users' information via Trellis API.